artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 We used Ezel for a few years without too much change in our web frontend stack.
-It proved really useful for helping build other web apps – CMS systems for our partners, auction-management systems for our admins, all kinds of projects – and most of those projects started on Heroku before moving to our Ops Works stack as needed.
+It proved really useful for helping build other web apps – CMS systems for our partners, auction-management systems for our admins, all kinds of projects – and most of those projects started on Heroku before moving to heavier-duty deployments as needed.
 Our frontend mindset at the time (2015) was focused on getting to a stable, predictable stack.
 However... we started experimenting with React around the same time.